Visitors at Butchart Gardens, Victoria BC

 (March 18 – May 31)

-Springtime is a beautiful time to visit Butchart Gardens.
-The gardens come alive with blooming flowers and plants, and there are often special events and activities taking place.
+Springtime is a beautiful time to visit.
+The gardens come alive with blooming flowers and plants, and often special events and activities take place.

 Many visitors enjoy the bountiful cherry blossoms, particularly in the Japanese Garden.

 One of the most popular events during springtime is the Easter Egg Hunt, which takes place on Easter Sunday.
-During the Easter Egg Hunt, kids can search for eggs hidden throughout the gardens.
+During the event, kids can search for eggs hidden throughout the gardens during the Easter Egg Hunt.

 Summer at Butchart Gardens